-Students who wish to withdraw from the University must do so via the online forms area in the Student Portal.
+Students who wish to withdraw from the University must send an online form via the Student Portal.
+Their request will be reviewed by the Office of Student Services.

 - 1. Students in good academic standing may withdraw from the University with no limitation on their ability to request re-enrollment within 5 consecutive terms after withdrawing. - 2.
 Students in good academic standing may withdraw from the University for a period of 6-15 consecutive terms with no limitations on their ability to request reinstatement at any time during this period. - 3.
 Students in good academic standing may withdraw from the University with no limitation on their ability to request academic renewal after being out of residence for more than 15 consecutive terms.
 Out of residence refers to the number of terms that a student has been inactive at the University- either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms.